 Parks Canada Lock Park and Superintendent’s Residence

-Run by Canada Parks, the green space along the Sault St Marie Canal is entirely dog-friendly (on a leash) and connects to the city’s waterfront boardwalk (see #6) making for a long dog-walking adventure.
+Run by Parks Canada, the green space along the Sault Ste Marie Canal is entirely dog-friendly (on a leash) and connects to the city’s waterfront boardwalk (see #6) making for a long dog-walking adventure.
 However, the green space/former tennis court next to the historic Superintendent’s Residence (where you can have high tea select days in the summer) is isolated enough that our off-leash run went unnoticed.

 Soo Lock Boat Tours offer two-hour tours including a trip through the canal.
 Only service dogs are allowed on the boat, but they do provide free outdoor kennels which is preferable to leaving Fido in the car.